Long-Term Disability in Washington

 In about 40 percent of America’s workplaces, employers offer long-term disability (LTD) insurance policies designed to help compensate a worker who must go out on disability leave.
 These policies are all covered by a federal law known as the Employee Retirement Income Security Act, or ERISA.
 Though the name sounds employee-friendly, many ERISA provisions help insurers limit and deny disability benefit claims, or at least make it harder to win an appeal.

-Employees are also free to purchase individual insurance policies from companies such as Hartford, Unum, MetLife, Cigna, Lincoln Financial, and more.
+Employees are also free to purchase individual insurance policies from companies such as Hartford, Unum, MetLife, New York Life, Lincoln Financial, and more.
 These companies and their individual policies are not governed by ERISA and can establish their own claims and appeals policies subject to state laws and regulations.

 What Is a Long-Term Disability?